buttermarkets/cfm-v1/README.md

 `ConditionalTokens` is the core contract that manages the creation and redemption of conditional tokens.
-It's a port of Gnosis Conditional Tokens framework with minor modifications for compatibility with the latest EVM and toolchain.

-`RealityAdapter` implements `IOracle` and Reality.ETH specific logic.
+It's a port of Gnosis Conditional Tokens framework.
+We also rely on `Wrapped1155Factory` which enables wrapping 1155 outcome tokens in ERC20s so we can trade them on any AMM.
+Both these contracts were ported it to 8.20.0 with minor modifications for compatibility.
+We expect to deploy them on chain whenever the network we choose doesn't have a canonical deployment (for now, only mainnet and Gnosis Chain have some).
+We use these contracts for testing purposes as well.

+`CFMRealityAdapter` implements an adapter pattern to access RealityETH from our contracts, with a normalized interface (we want to later enable oracle agnosticity).

-`QuestionTypes` defines the structure for different types of questions that can create markets: scalar questions with upper/lower bounds and multicategorical questions.
+`QuestionTypes` defines basic data types for CFM decision questions, scalar questions and nested conditional tokens.

 The system follows these general steps:

-1. `DecisionMarketFactory` creates a new market `DecisionMarket` with specified parameters.
+1. `DecisionMarketFactory` creates a new `DecisionMarket` with specified parameters.
 And this automatically creates `ConditionalScalarMarket`s for each outcome.
+1. The `DecisionMarket` prepares their condition through `ConditionalTokens` and submits and oracle question via `CFMRealityAdapter`.
-   2. Each market prepares condition through ConditionalTokens and prepares question on oracle.
+1. Each `ConditionalScalarMarket` prepares their condition through `ConditionalTokens` and submits an oracle question via `CFMRealityAdapter`.
+   Within a given `DecisionMarket`, each of these will have similar questions implemented by a common Reality template with a varying project name.
-   3. Users split their collateral into scalar outcome tokens and can trade positions on scalar markets.
-(TODO)
+1. Users split their collateral into decision outcome tokens, then split again into scalar outcome tokens.
+These tokens are ERC20s and can be traded on AMMs.
-   4. Oracle provides result.
-(Incomplete, needs to be verified for completeness and security)
-   5. Market resolves and calculates payouts.
-(Incomplete, needs to be verified completeness and security)
-   6. Users can redeem their positions for payouts (TODO.
-Depending on market making strategy, FPMM contract can be used, or we can use 3rd party AMMs introduce a middleman between `ConditionalTokens` and client which handles token wrapping during splits and merges, similar to how Seer handles this.)
+1. When the oracle provides an answer to the decision question, the `DecisionMarket` can be resolved and calculates payouts.
+1. When the oracle provides an answer to the conditional scalar questions (all together), all `ConditionalScalarMarket`s can be resolved and calculate payouts.
+1. Users can redeem their positions for payouts.

 Things to consider:

 - To prevent tight-coupling and have oracle modularity, markets do not know implementation details of Reality.ETH, and instead all Reality details go into `RealityAdapter` contract.